 - 1. All File 3 data are given in the laboratory system. - 2.
 The total cross section MT=1 is the sum of all partial cross sections and has an energy mesh that includes all energy meshes for partial cross sections. - 3.
-The following relationships among MT numbers are expected to be satisfied if data are presented:
+The relations among MT numbers (i.e. the summation rules) are defined in Table 14 in Section 0.4.3.11.